locka99/opcua/docs/client.md

 # Client

-This is a tutorial for using the OPC UA library.
+This is a tutorial for using the OPC UA client library.
 It will assume you are familiar with Rust and tools such as `cargo`.

-## OPC UA summary
+## OPC UA Overview

 OPC UA is a standardized communication protocol for industrial visualization and control systems.
 It allows devices to talk with one another over a secure link.
 It is a client / server architecture.
 The